-It’s a chilly morning; -9°C ( or 15°F if you use the imperial system).
-What better way to warm up, than to talk about a radio studio.
+It’s a chilly morning; -9°C or 15°F if you use the imperial system.
+Let's warm up by talking about radio studios.

-An account of this mystical room.
-What goes on inside the confine of its walls?
-And types of studios out there.
+So, here is an account of this mystical room.
+What goes on inside the confine of its walls, and the types of studios out there.

-Why did I open with a weather announcement?—Well, when you work as a presenter, knowing the present weather conditions & relaying this info to your listeners is part of your business.
+Why did we open with a weather announcement?
+Well, when you work as a presenter, knowing the current weather conditions & relaying this info to your listeners is part of your business.

 What is a radio studio

 It’s a specialized facility for producing, recording and broadcasting live audio including interviews, commercials, and more.

 Radio studios range in size from small in-home studios to large broadcasting centers like the BBC Broadcasting House that houses 36 radio studios.

 What goes on in a studio?